AedenG/MechaCar_Statistical_Analysis/README.md

    <img src="https://user-images.githubusercontent.com/91852495/161401799-a9d0a09d-aab4-49c5-a5b8-13e86997c358.png" width="520" height="75">
 </p>

-However, if we look at the individual lot variance, we can see that Lot 1 and 2 meet design specifications, but Lot 3 does not (variance is equal to roughly 170).
+However, if we look at the individual lot variance, we can see that Lot 1 and 2 meet design specifications, but Lot 3 does not (variance is equal to 170.29).

 <p align="left">
    <img src="https://user-images.githubusercontent.com/91852495/161401793-bccd99c1-29fc-4d7a-95cb-60646c8a5e9d.png" width="520" height="150">